-to make this instant onion rava dosa – just mix all the ingredients and allow the batter to sit for 15 to 20 minutes and then you are ready to make the dosas. when the dosa batter is resting, you prepare the coconut chutney. the ease of this recipe makes it a good option for breakfast or even for brunch.
+To make this instant Onion Dosa, just mix all the ingredients and allow the batter to sit for 15 to 20 minutes.
+Then, you are ready to make the dosas.
+While the batter is resting, you can prepare the Coconut Chutney.
+The ease of this recipe makes it a good option for breakfast or even brunch.

 - ½ cup rice flour